 The Sleep Diagnostic Center is located in the Rardin Building on the Main Campus.
-The sleep center operates 5 days a week (Monday-Friday).
+The facility operates 6 nights a week (Monday-Saturday).
 Testing is performed in a home like setting with state of the art equipment.
 Nocturnal studies are performed from 8pm-6am, but testing times can be adapted to accommodate patients with irregular schedules.
 Daytime studies are generally performed from 7am-4pm.
-The Sleep Center is able to test patients with suspected sleep apnea, insomnia, narcolepsy and restless leg syndrome as well as the capability to evaluate for nocturnal seizure activity and REM behavior disorder.
+The Sleep Diagnostic Center is able to test patients with a variety of sleep disorders.
 Currently patients as young as 13 years of age are accepted.
 A physician referral is required.
-Follow up care with one of the center's sleep physicians can be arranged and is preferred in order to maintain continuity of patient care.
+Follow up care with the center's sleep specialist can be arranged and is preferred in order to maintain continuity of patient care.

 Polysomnography is a sleep study.
 A sleep study monitors you as you sleep and measures the following: oxygen levels, body positions, brain waves, breathing patterns, eye movements, muscle activity and heart reate.

 Sleep studies are usually performed at night but can be performed during the day to accommodate shift workers.
 Polysomnography is performed to help diagnose sleep apnea, periodic limb movements, parasomnias and other disorders that disrupt sleep.
 Additional EEG monitoring can be done to evaluate for nocturnal seizures.